MartinFSchmitz/101worker/README.md

 ### featureLocation

-The featureLocation module stems the source code of each sorce file, removes stopwords and compares the result with feature tokens.
-A list of all found features per contribution is stored in the featureLocation dump file.
+The featureLocation module stems the source code of each sorce file, removes stopwords and compares the result with feature tokens from featureTokens.json.
+A list of all found features is stored per contribution in the featureLocation dump file.

 ### featureLocationComparisionWiki